Publicly Available Premium Domain Name Sales

 - Properties.com and Property.com are now both valued at $125,000,000 each in 2021 by Rick Schwartz.

-- 360.com may have been sold by Vodafone for $17,000,000.
+- 360.com may have been sold for $17,000,000 by Vodafone.
 Citroën Holdings cannot verify this, but the news was independently confirmed by expert Chinese investor, George Hong, and Andrew Rosener of Media Options in 2015.

 - Shoes.com was acquired by Walmart for $9,000,000 in 2017.
 The sale included some minor domain names, minor TMs and social media accounts of minimal value, thus was not a domain sale only.

-- FanTokens.com (Twitter handle included) may have been sold for $3,000,000 in May 2021 by Eric Bobo Correa, a percussionist and a member of the bands Beastie Boys, then Cypress Hill and Ritmo Machine.
+- FanTokens.com (Twitter included) may have been sold for $3,000,000 in May 2021 by Eric Bobo Correa, a percussionist and a member of the bands Beastie Boys and Cypress Hill.

 - Angel.com sold for $2,000,000 in April 2021.
 Michael J. Saylor who sold Voice.com for $30MM once owned Angel.com and sold it in a business deal.
 The company was acquired by Genesys for $110 Million USD.